Patrick Murphy (Florida politician): Business career

 After college, Murphy worked for his father's business, Coastal Construction, for about a year before spending two and a half years (from September 2007 to May 2010) working as an auditor for Deloitte and Touche in Miami.

 After passing the Certified Public Accountant (CPA) examination, he chose to become certified in Colorado, because his degree had insufficient credits to meet Florida's higher education requirement.
 After obtaining certification in September 2009, he was promoted from "audit assistant" to "audit senior" at Deloitte.
 Politico reported that Murphy had overstated his experience as an accountant, saying he had worked for "several years" as an accountant when in fact he worked as a practicing CPA for less than a year, although he did much of the same accounting work as others at the firm.

 He was hired, in May 2010, as vice president of his family's construction business.
 After the 2010 BP oil spill, he was tasked with creating a subsidiary of his father's company, called Coastal Environmental, that secured contracts to remove oil in the Gulf of Mexico.
 Murphy served as vice president of Coastal Environmental, and was one of its three directors from 2010 to 2012 (after being elected to Congress, Murphy stepped down as a director but remained an owner).
 As vice president, he ran the company's day-to-day operations for six months, until October 2010, when the Coast Guard called off oil skimming operations in the Gulf.
 PolitiFact.com found that "Murphy's description of his past employment is based on actual circumstances, but at times he omits a full explanation."

 A 2011 gift of stock from his father boosted his personal net worth by $1–5 million.
 His father also gave $100,000 to key Democrats the same year he started to consider running for Congress.

+In 2021, Murphy launched an artificial intelligence company for construction estimating called Togal.AI.
+In 2023, Construction Dive reported that Togal.AI raised $5 million in a pre-Series A SAFE round with a $50 million valuation cap.
+The funding was led by Tampa, Florida-based venture capital firm Florida Funders, along with investors including executives from Facebook parent Meta and Goldman Sachs.